Labrador Retriever Training & Temperament: Complete Breed Guide

 -

 Physical enthusiasm is the second major challenge.
 Labradors are strong, excited greeters who jump, pull, and mouth.
-An adolescent Lab pulling toward another dog or jumping on a visitor isn't malicious - it's excitement overwhelming impulse control in a powerful dog.
-Managing physical behaviour requires teaching incompatible behaviours (sit for greeting, loose-lead walking, calm transitions), consistent boundaries, and realistic expectations during adolescence when regression is normal.
+An adolescent Lab pulling toward another dog or jumping on a visitor is just the breed’s natural excitement overwhelming their impulse control.
+To help mange this physical behaviour I focus on teaching incompatible behaviours (sit for greeting, loose-lead walking, calm transitions), creating consistent boundaries, and encourage owns to have realistic expectations during adolescence when regression is normal.

 Adolescence in Labradors lasts longer than most breeds - expect significant regression until 18-24 months, not 12 months.
-This extended regression is normal canine development, not training failure.
-Behaviours that were solid at six months fall apart at nine months.
+This extended regression natural across all breeds and, although it’s certainly frustrating, it doesn’t mean you’ve ‘failed’ in your training in some way.
+Give yourself a break if you feel that way - it’s perfectly normal that behaviours that were solid at six months fall apart at nine months.
 The friendly puppy becomes a physically strong teenager with poor impulse control.
-Owners need to maintain training through this extended period even when progress seems to reverse.

 -

-As I tell all new puppy owner training can’t start too soon - that fluffy bundle of cuteness that arrives with you at 8 weeks is taking in a huge amount of new information every day and it’s your job to help them learn in way that’s most helpful to their future life as soon as they’ve settled in.
+If you’ve read any of my other breed guides, I’m sure I sound like a broken record, but as I tell all new puppy owners, training can’t start too soon - that fluffy bundle of cuteness that arrives with you at 8 weeks is taking in a huge amount of new information every day and it’s your job to help them learn in way that’s most helpful to their future life as soon as they’ve settled in.
 But take it gently!

 Labrador Retrievers were bred to work in close contact with handlers, and this creates dogs who are highly attuned to human behaviour from an early age.
 Their extreme food motivation means structured reward-based training can start earlier and progress faster than in many breeds — an 8-week-old Lab puppy is already capable of learning multiple behaviours if training is appropriate to their age.